fraterrisus/walkthroughs/deathlord/walkthrough-2.md

 **Level 4:** A brutally clever dungeon design trick.
 When you enter this level, you'll naturally head S to start exploring it.
 However, the level is completely empty, with nary a secret door or false wall to be found... except for one: immediately **N** of the staircase.
 But of course, once you're on this floor, you can't get there, because when you step on the stairs you're taken back up to Level 3.

 Fiendish, right?
-All the word dungeons so far have only had four levels, so you're going to spend hours walking around this level, mapping it to perfection, looking for secrets and false walls and not finding a damn thing.
-Of course, you did get a clue in Greenbanks that there was something hidden on "the sixth level", so maybe you paid attention to that.
-Otherwise, it would be perfectly natural to guess that there isn't another level below this one. *But there is.*
+All the word dungeons so far have only had four levels, so you're going to spend hours walking around this level, mapping it to perfection, looking for secrets and false walls and not finding a damn thing, because you think there's something to be found on "the sixth level".
+At some point, maybe you realize that you found the "caves" inside a dungeon, and that you were clued to "step north", but there's one place you haven't tried it yet: the entry stairs.

 **Level 5:** The cross-shaped room you start in contains 12(!) magic pools, and you don't even need G6:UKU to get to any of them.